tyewang/notes/coding_guidelines.md

 ## General
 - Always prefix helper functions/methods with `_`
+  - A helper means that the only implementation that invokes it is in the same module or class it is contained in.
 - Don't call `_` functions outside of the module they are contained in. _This includes tests_.

 ## Testing